Judge slams prosecutors, dismisses genital mutation charges

 Friedman’s latest decision came months after prosecutors filed a new indictment, this time charging four people, including two doctors, with conspiracy, making false statements and witness tampering during the investigation.

-The fourth indictment was “in retaliation for defendants’ past success in having other charges dismissed,” Friedman said.
+A fifth indictment was “in retaliation for defendants’ past success in having other charges dismissed,” Friedman said.
 “Such vindictive or retaliatory prosecution is a due process violation of the most basic sort.”

 The U.S. Attorney’s Office said it was reviewing Friedman’s decision.